Eating and drinking in Glasgow

 Thanks to the 1,500 stores waiting to be explored within Glasgow, the city is considered to be the second largest retail centre in the UK.
-Glasgow’s most famous shopping area is the Style Mile, where you will find an abundance of shopping malls, high-street brands, boutiques and designer stores - for plenty of style inspiration.
+It’s most famous shopping area is the Style Mile, where you will find an abundance of shopping malls, high-street brands, boutiques and designer stores - for plenty of style inspiration.
 For those looking for something a little more unique, Glasgow’s West End is an undeniably cool area full of vintage stores and designer shops.

 Buchanan Galleries: This modern display of over 80 famous retailers includes all the high street favourites such as John Lewis, Next, River Island, Mango and Hollister.
 Make sure you visit The Whisky Shop, to browse through their impressive collection of Scotland’s National drink.

 Merchant City: This cultural quarter offers workshops, studios and galleries, as well as incredible bars and eateries.
-It also hosts a craft fair that’s run every Saturday and Sunday, boasting around 70 stalls with handmade arts, cakes, gifts, decorations and blooming flower arrangements.
+Glasgow also hosts a craft fair that’s run every Saturday and Sunday, boasting around 70 stalls with handmade arts, cakes, gifts, decorations and blooming flower arrangements.

 - Shop Vintage: Glasgow sports some of the best vintage shops in the entire of the UK.
 We’d recommend heading to Beautiful Cosmo’s, Glad Rags, Glasgow Vintage Co and the indoor market Granny Would Be Proud, for an eclectic collection of clothes gathered from past decades.